 THORNTON TRANSITIONAL RESERVOIR (77-235-BF): This temporary reservoir was constructed to provide floodwater storage for Thorn Creek while the Thornton Composite Reservoir was being constructed.
-By the end of 2022, the Thorn Creek flood water will be rerouted to the composite reservoir and the transitional reservoir will be decommissioned and turned back over to the quarry.
-At that time, the reservoir volume allocated for capturing CSOs will be 4.8 billion gallons while the remaining 3.1 billion gallons will be allocated for floodwater storage from Thorn Creek.
+As of September 2022, the Thorn Creek flood water was rerouted to the composite reservoir and the transitional reservoir was decommissioned and turned back over to the quarry.
+The final Thornton Composite Reservoir volume allocated for capturing CSOs is 4.8 billion gallons while the remaining 3.1 billion gallons is allocated for floodwater storage from Thorn Creek.
 Many of the facilities constructed for the transitional reservoir will be reused at the composite reservoir.